 Augustine and Thomas answer by associating their martyrdom with the baptism of blood.
-The Catholic Church, faithful to Our Lord's teaching in John 3:3-5, states that no man can be saved without baptism.
+The Catholic Church, faithful to Our Lord’s teaching in John 3:3-5, states that no man can be saved without baptism.
 Period.
 Close the book.
 Impossible.
-However, there are three kinds of baptism: sacramental water baptism, baptism of blood, and baptism by desire.
+However, there are three kinds of baptism: sacramental water baptism, baptism of blood

 The Holy Innocents, by their blood death, received all the benefits of sacramental baptism.
 Their infant souls were regenerate, cleansed of original sin, and infused with sanctifying grace.
 The Holy Innocents, then, become a very powerful apologetical argument for infant baptism!
 Keep this fact in your apologetical tool box.
 If the Holy Innocents were saved by a baptism of blood, then would not sacramental baptism with water also produce the same effects of regeneration and salvation.
 Of course.

 Holy Innocent Infants of Bethlehem, please pray for us who are not innocent.

 Comments Policy: I reserve the right to delete comments that are offensive or off-topic.
 If your comment contains a hyperlink to another site, your comment automatically goes into "Comments Purgatory" where it waits for release by way of moderation.